-In 2000, a slight majority (51%) of counties voting Republican were not close, with their candidate getting 60% or more of the total vote.
-By contrast, counties voting for the Democrat were typically much closer races, with only 22% of Democratic counties coming in at a margin of 60% or more for their candidate.
+In 2000, 51% of counties voting Republican were not close, with their candidate getting 60% or more of the total vote.
+By contrast, counties voting Democrat were typically much closer races, with only 22% of Democratic counties coming in at a margin of 60% or more for their candidate.

-The trend is also evident in counties flipping from one party to the other party.
-In presidential re-election years, a total of 221 counties flipped in 2004, and 226 flipped in 2012.
-In 2020, just 84 flipped, 69 for the Democrat, and 15 for the Republican.
+The trend is also evident in counties flipping from one party to the other.
+In presidential re-election years, a total of 221 counties flipped in 2004; 226 flipped in 2012.
+In 2020, just 84 flipped: 69 for the Democrat, and 15 for the Republican.

-You can define competitiveness in many different ways, but the title of most competitive might go to Pinellas County, Florida (Tampa metro area).
-It’s the only county to flip in four of the past five presidential elections.
+Pinellas County, Florida, (Tampa metro area) is the only county in the country that flipped in four of the past five presidential elections.
 No county flipped in all five.
 In fact, 77% of counties have voted for the candidate representing the same party since 2000.